Roscoe Conkling: Law and local politics

-Mayor of Utica
+Mayor of Utica (1858–59)

 In 1858, Republicans sought a candidate for Mayor of Utica, considered a slightly Democratic city.
 The party convention nominated Conkling on the first ballot.
 After a five-day campaign, Conkling defeated Democrat Charles S. Wilson on March 2, 1858, and took office on March 9.

 Although he did not run for re-election, Conkling remained mayor until his resignation on November 18, 1859 because the March 1859 election to choose his successor resulted in a tie.

-U.S. House of Representatives
+U.S. House of Representatives (1859–67)

 First term

 Almost immediately after his nomination for mayor, Conkling prepared to mount a run for Congress; incumbent Representative Orsamus B. Matteson had chosen to retire after his censure for corruption.
 Conkling's chief opponent was another Utica attorney, Charles H. Doolittle.
 Conkling said he hoped to be elected "because some men object to my nomination.
 So long as one man in the city opposes, I shall run on the Republican ticket."
-Conkling campaigned as a personal ally of Senator Seward, and Seward delivered a speech on Conkling’s behalf.
+Conkling campaigned as a personal ally of Senator Seward, and Seward delivered a speech on Conkling's behalf.
 Conkling won easily on the first ballot of the district convention; Doolittle was nominated by future Conkling ally Ward Hunt.

-Conkling's opponent in the general election was Judge P. Sheldon Root, had the endorsement of the incumbent Matteson, his former law partner.
+Conkling's opponent in the general election, Judge P. Sheldon Root, had the endorsement of the incumbent Matteson, his former law partner.
 Root refused to debate Conkling; Conkling stumped the county on his own behalf.
-Conkling won the election by 2,793 out of slightly under 20,000 cast.
+Conkling won the election by 2,793 votes out of slightly under 20,000 cast.
 He ran 200 votes ahead of Governor Edwin D. Morgan.

-Conkling’s first term as Representative was uneventful.
+Conkling's first term as Representative was uneventful.
 He quietly opposed slavery and his speeches largely consisted of legal expositions.
-Throughout the protracted battle for Speaker which dominated the first session, Conkling supported John Sherman of Ohio.
-On the second day of the session, December 6, Conkling allegedly rose and stood guard to Thaddeus Stevens as he castigated Southern Representatives, amid fears that they would assault Stevens.
+Throughout the protracted battle for Speaker that dominated the first session, Conkling supported John Sherman of Ohio.
+On the second day of the session, December 6, Conkling allegedly rose and stood to guard Thaddeus Stevens as he castigated Southern Representatives, amid fears that they would assault Stevens.
 (Representative Preston Brooks had beaten Charles Sumner unconscious only three years prior.)
 On April 17, 1860, Conkling delivered a long address attacking the Taney Court for its decisions in the Dred Scott case and Ableman v.
 Booth.
 Conkling went so far as to reject judicial review as final, arguing "the judgments of the Supreme Court are binding only upon inferior courts and parties litigant."

 In the second session of the 36th Congress, Conkling voted in favor of a committee to address the growing secession crisis and gave a speech denouncing secession and slavery.
 He voted in favor of the Morrill Tariff and against the proposed Corwin Amendment, which would have shielded slavery from federal interference as a step toward reconciliation.